MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-run-desktop-app-converter.md

 1. The Windows 10 build on the host machine must match the base image that you obtained as part of the Desktop App Converter download.
 2. Ensure that the desktop installer is in an independent directory, because the converter copies all of the directory's content to the isolated Windows environment.
 3. Currently, the Desktop App Converter supports running the conversion process on a 64-bit operating system only.
-You can deploy the converted .appx packages to a 64-bit (x64) OS only.
+You can deploy the converted Windows app packages to a 64-bit (x64) OS only.
 4. Desktop App Converter requires the desktop installer to run under unattended mode.
 Ensure that you pass the silent flag for your installer to the converter by using the *-InstallerArguments* parameter.
 5. Publishing public SxS Fusion assemblies won't work.
 During install, an application can publish public side-by-side Fusion assemblies, accessible to any other process.
 During process activation context creation, these assemblies are retrieved by a system process named CSRSS.exe.
 When this is done for a converted process, activation context creation and module loading of these assemblies will fail.
 Inbox assemblies, like ComCtl, are shipped with the OS, so taking a dependency on them is safe.
 The SxS Fusion assemblies are registered in the following locations:
   + Registry: `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\SideBySide\Winners`